Encyclopedia Brown: Comic strip

-TV series
+Television series

 A live action television series adaptation, also called Encyclopedia Brown, ran on HBO starting in 1989.
 Scott Bremner played the title role with Laura Bridge playing Sally.
 The series ran for eight episodes.
 It was produced by Howard David Deutsch and directed by Savage Steve Holland.
 Parts of the series were filmed in Provo, Utah.

 The series began with an hour-long special, "The Case of the Missing Time Capsule", and subsequent six episodes were 30 minutes long.